-Getting started with server-backed Vue PDF Viewer Component in Vue 2
+Getting Started with server-backed Vue PDF Viewer Component in Vue 2

-22 May 20267 minutes to read
+24 Jun 20265 minutes to read

 This section explains how to create the PDF Viewer component and configure its functionalities in a Vue 2 application using Vue CLI with a server-backed architecture.
 In this mode, PDF rendering and processing are handled by a web service.